Omolio

 Omolio (Ομόλιο, [o'molio]) is a village and a community of the Agia municipality.
 Before the 2011 local government reform it was a part of the municipality of Evrymenes.
-The 2011 census recorded 606 inhabitants in the village.
 The community of Omolio covers an area of 22.38 km2.
 The site of ancient Homolium can be found within the bounds of the community.

 Geography

 The village is located on a plain by the northern slopes of Mount Ossa, less than 1 km away from Pineios river.